maximumstock/dns-thingy/README.md

 - [ ] parallelize dns-block
 - [ ] cache records according to answer TTL
 - [ ] implement more record types, ie. SOA

+## Performance Evaluation

+I'd like to use this opportunity to create a performance benchmark setup to get a better feeling for performance characteristics of different implementation strategies, such as:

+1. Single-threaded blocking (current implementation of `dns-block`)
+2. Multi-threaded blocking
+3. Multi-threaded async /w Tokio
+4. ...

+For benchmarking, I'll use [https://github.com/Tantalor93/dnspyre](https://github.com/Tantalor93/dnspyre).

+`dnspyre -s "127.0.0.1:53000" -n 1 -c 2 -t A --distribution --csv out.csv --codes "https://raw.githubusercontent.com/Tantalor93/dnspyre/master/data/1000-domains"`

+Need a script that runs benchmarks and records the data for the current commit hash for each implementation.